SSC Junior Translators ( CSOLs ) / Junior Hindi Translators Exam 2017 Syllabus

 Candidates, who are appointed on the basis of this examination, shall be on probation for a period of two years and during the period of probation, the candidates would be required to undergo such training or pass such examinations as prescribed by the Controlling Authority.
 On successful completion of the period of probation, the candidates shall, if considered fit for permanent appointment, be confirmed to their post by the Controlling Authority.

 Resolution of Tie Cases :

-In cases where more than one candidate secure the equal aggregate marks, tie will be resolved by applying the following methods one after another :
+In case where more than one candidate secure the equal aggregates marks, tie will be resolved by applying the following methods one after another :

 - Total marks in Paper-I.